ouinouin/Berryton/README.md

 ### offset mode

     var internalThermostat = 0
-in heating mode an offset is implemented (TemperatureSetpointOffset). this offset is meant to be transparent from the homeassistant point of view.
+In heating mode an offset is implemented (TemperatureSetpointOffset). this offset is meant to be transparent from the homeassistant point of view.

 The offset is just here to ensure a correct regulation while you regulate from an external thermostat, since the AC unit temperature sensor is sensing a much higher temperature at 2m height + its enclosed inside the ac unit.
-The offset is added to the setpoint you send to the unit , then when reading the feedback from the AC unit, its substracted, to give a correct feedback to homeassistant. the default offset is 8°C which seems to work well for a 30 m2 room. bigger rooms might require a higher offset. you have to make your experience to see what offset to be given for a maximum temperature stability on your room.
+The offset is added to the setpoint you send to the unit , then when reading the feedback from the AC unit, its substracted, to give a correct feedback to homeassistant.

+The default offset is 8°C which seems to work well for a 30 m2 room. bigger rooms might require a higher offset.

+You have to make your experience to see what offset to be given for a maximum temperature stability on your room.

 ### hysteresis mode

     var internalThermostat = 1
     var externaltemptopic = "nodered/temp-salon"

-In hysteresis mode (only tested in heating mode yet) , the unit will set  a temperature higher than your setpoint (+8°C by default). the script is subscribing to your temperature sensor topic : externaltemptopic , and then does the delta between the setpoint and the external temperature value : "**ActualTemp - Setpoint**" , if this result is > 0,3 °C , the unit will switch to a low temperature setpoint (by default 20°C) .
+In hysteresis mode (only tested in heating mode yet) , the unit will set  a temperature higher than your setpoint (+8°C by default). the script is subscribing to your temperature sensor topic : externaltemptopic , and then does the delta between the setpoint and the external temperature value : "**ActualTemp - Setpoint**" , if this result is > 0,3 °C , the unit will switch to a low temperature setpoint (by default 17°C) .

 ## Home assistant config